ismail118/booklending/README.md

 ### Using Viper for config app
 This is best practice to place any configuration (e.g secretkey or any credential) to separate file instead hardcode

+### Dockerfile with 2 stage
+Build docker image with 2 stage for make lightwage docker image, stage 1 for build golang executable app and stage 2 copy executable file from builder to run in lightwage os like linux alphine
 ---

 ## Place To Improve